stackrox/collector/docs/how-to-start.md

 ```bash
 $ make image 2>&1 | sed -e "s|/src|${PWD}/collector/|g"
 ```
-*NOTE*: To build a multi-arch image, use the `ma-image` target instead which uses `docker buildx` to build and push the image to registry in a single step.
+*NOTE*: To build a multi-arch image, use the `build-multiarch-image` label for your PR.
+The targets will automatically build a multi-arch image and push to the appropriate registries using `docker buildx`, all in a single step.

 ## Run inside a container